anquanscan/sec-tools/README.md

 [securitycheck](https://github.com/angeldollface/securitycheck): A library to check whether your passwords are secure and strong. :key:
 [AORT](https://github.com/D3Ext/AORT): All in One Recon Tool for Bug Bounty
 [Gestalt-Security-Framework](https://github.com/GestaltSecurity/Gestalt-Security-Framework): The Gestalt Security Framework (GSF) is an open source framework that provides navigation and mapping across multiple IT security controls frameworks (e.g. NIST 800-53, ISO 27000 series, PCI-DSS, COBIT, CIS, ACSC (IRAP), HIPAA, SOC2).
 [envsec](https://github.com/jetpack-io/envsec): Securely store environment variables and secrets in the cloud of your choice.
+[composer_security](https://github.com/a3020/composer_security): concrete5 package (8.1+) that installs a job to automatically check your composer.json file(s!) for vulnerabilities